xBlade58/smart-meter-platform-page/specification/2_DataModel/overview.md

 [Template MeterReading](http://www.plcs.org/plcslib/plcslib/data/contexts/SwedishDefence/templates/MeterReading/template.html)

 The Swedish Defence Materiel Administration provides a diagram of the data structure used in the system.
-Because the whole structure is to specific and not needed in this detail, we have reduced it to the following subset that SHOULD be implemented in this system.
+Since the entire structure is too specific and not needed at this level of accuracy, we have reduced it to the following subset that SHOULD be implemented in this system.
 The following image shows this subset.

 ![Interesting Part of the Swedish Defence Specification Diagram](images/datastructure.png "Interesting Part of the Swedish Defence Specification Diagram")
 [Full Diagram](http://www.plcs.org/plcslib/plcslib/data/contexts/SwedishDefence/dexs/OperationalData/dex_business_information_model.html#Model_Diagrams)

 ## The components of the data model

-The different parts of this for us interesting subset are described in the next sub chapters.
+The different parts of the suggested subset are described in the next sub chapters.

 ### MeterReading

 The _MeterReading_ specifies a specific MeterReading from one _MeterIndividual_.
-This element MUST consists of an id and the reading time!
+This element MUST consists of an id and the reading time.

 ### PropertyValue